At the heart of Ecolodges Indonesia and Ecosafari Indonesia is Conservation, Community and Culture.

 Support in small grants for the development of new Ecolodges, the most recent the "Mbeliling Mountain Ecolodge".
 This newest addition to the Ecolodges Family sits on the edge of the Mbeliling Bird Sanctuary and the water source for the growing city of Labuan Bajo, the gateway to the Komodo National Park.
-This vital lodge will open in 2019.
+This vital lodge is open now.

 Eco-Tourism Syoubri, Arfak Mountains, West Papua